lekofox/nodejs_crud_test/README.md

 ### Using

+To see the full docs with Swagger, please visit http://rest-api-hive-labs.herokuapp.com/docs-api/#/ \
-Do an HTTP request with Insomnia (or your favorite API client) as below.\
+You can also do a HTTP request with Insomnia (or your favorite API client) as below.\
 You can use the same endpoints with http://localhost:3333